The Complete Guide to Choosing a Salon POS System

 Restaurant POS systems are designed around table management and kitchen tickets.
 Retail POS focuses on inventory and barcode scanning.
 Neither addresses the core needs of a beauty business:

-- Appointment scheduling with technician assignment
+- Appointment scheduling with technician assignment and room/station booking

-- Advanced tip pooling with customizable split rules
+- Advanced tip pooling with customizable split rules by role

-- Commission tracking for stylists and technicians
+- Commission tracking for stylists and technicians (flat, tiered, or sliding scale)

 - Loyalty programs based on visit frequency, not just spend